-19. Miscellaneous Instructions
+18. Miscellaneous Instructions

 - a.
 When mail clerks/orderlies receive articles that have been badly damaged or when it appears that items may be missing due to damage (severely torn wrappers), it is recommended the article be opened by the addressee in the presence of the UPO.
-When it has been determined that articles are missing or damaged, the addressee will be instructed to present the damaged article together with the wrapper and packaging material to the serving post office where a claim, inquiry, or complaint can be filed. - b.
-Letters received by mail clerks/orderlies that are unsealed shall be handled as follows: - (1) Endorse "Received Unsealed" - (2) Before delivering or forwarding, affix Label 21 "Officially Sealed," and initial.
-Label 21 can be obtained from your serving post office. - c.
+When it has been determined that articles are missing or damaged, the addressee will be instructed to present the damaged article together with the wrapper and packaging material to the servicing post office where a claim, inquiry, or complaint can be filed. - b.
+Letters or packages received by mail clerks/orderlies that are unsealed shall be handled as follows: - (1) Endorse "Received Unsealed."

+- (2) Before delivering or forwarding, seal the article, affix Label 21 "Officially Sealed," and initial.
+Label 21 can be obtained from your servicing post office. - c.
 Special delivery mail is handled and transported according to the class of mail.
 No special delivery service will be given to mail delivered through the Military Postal Service.
 Under certain circumstances, such mail is given immediate delivery at a civilian post office of address; this service is not provided by military activities.
 Personnel are reminded that payment of special delivery fees does not ensure safety of delivery or provide for payment of indemnity. - d.
-Collect on Delivery mail inadvertently received at UMRs will be returned to the serving post office for forwarding to the Camp Lejeune Branch Post Office, (Building 1770), MCB CAMLEJ.

-- e.
-Units/sections shall ensure individuals or offices receiving misrouted mail immediately return such mail to the mailroom or serving post office for proper delivery to the addressee. - f.
-Mail opened by mistake shall be resealed, endorsed "Opened by Mistake," signed and dated by the person opening the mail, and returned to the UMR or serving post office for forwarding to the correct addressee.
+Mail inadvertently received at UMRs will be immediately returned to the servicing post office. - e.
+Units/sections shall ensure individuals or offices receiving misrouted mail immediately return such mail to the mailroom or servicing post office for proper delivery to the addressee. - f.
+Mail opened by mistake shall be resealed, endorsed "Opened by Mistake," signed and dated by the person opening the mail, and returned to the UMR or servicing post office for forwarding to the correct addressee.

-20. Preparation of Mail to be Returned to the Post Office
+19. Preparation of Mail to be Returned to the Post Office

 - a.
-Mail clerks shall separate and bundle mail being returned to the serving post office according to the following categories: - (1) On-base/missent (letters and flats bundled separately); - (2) Off-base (letters and flats bundled separately); - (3) No record/moved, left no address (letters and flats bundled separately); - b.
-All mail being returned to the serving post office will be neatly bundled with each piece facing the same direction, address side to the front. - c.
+Mail clerks shall separate and bundle mail being returned to the servicing post office according to the following categories: - (1) On-base/missent (letters and flats bundled separately); - (2) Off-base (letters and flats bundled separately); - (3) No record/moved, left no address (letters and flats bundled separately); - b.
+All mail being returned to the servicing post office will be neatly bundled with each piece facing the same direction, address side to the front.

+c.
 Each bundle of returned mail shall be bound with rubber bands and labeled or tagged to indicate the appropriate category (i.e., on-base, off-base, and no record).